 You can use the segmentation to create and send out highly relevant and personalized content to each and every individual subscriber.

 It is essential to understand that not all content is relevant to everyone.
-So, segmentation helps you to identify the preferences and specific requirements for your subscribers.
+So, segmentation helps you to identify the preferences and specific requirements of your subscribers.

 Then, there are other ways to personalize as well by optimizing the email contents and design of the emails you send out.